Poland–Taiwan relations: History

-Poland and China had established relations following the resurgence of Poland at 1919, but two countries didn't develop a strong relationship due to remoteness.
-After communist takeovers of both Poland and mainland China, there had been no official diplomatic mission between two states.
-Communist Poland only considered the newly established People's Republic of China as the sole representative of China, while the Taiwan-relocated Republic of China was hostile to all communist factors.
+Diplomatic relations between Poland and China began in 1919.
+In 1929, the Treaty of Friendship, Trade, and Navigation between China and Poland was signed in Nanking to strengthen and develop relations.
+In March 1929, a Polish legation was established in Shanghai at the Government of the Republic of China in Nanking, which, after the Japanese aggression in 1937, was moved together with the Chinese government to Chongqing.
+In 1942, when China and Poland became official and formal allies against the Axis powers, the Polish legation was raised to the rank of embassy, and Alfred Poniński served as ambassador until 1945.
+When communist parties took power in both countries, diplomatic relations between the Second Polish Republic and the Republic of China were replaced by relations between the Polish People's Republic and the People's Republic of China.
+Although Jan Fryling, who headed the former legation, was allowed to remain in the territories retained by the Republic of China to assist Poles living in Shanghai, where he was met with kindness from the Chinese government and officials at various levels.

 Modern relations

 Since the end of communism in 1989, Poland and Taiwan had started embracing a stronger and advocating tie.
 Being allies of the United States and have enjoyed a large decree of success with democratic ideals, the two nations seek to tie stronger.

 Several economic agreements have been signed between two nations, notably the double taxation agreement and recently solar energy agreement.

 During the COVID-19 pandemic, Poland received 500,000 masks from Taiwan in gesture of solidarity.

 On 28 January 2021, Taiwan and Poland signed a comprehensive criminal justice cooperation agreement including provisions for fighting against transnational crime, increased judicial cooperation, and human rights and rule of law protections.
 This was the first such agreement signed between Taiwan and a European country.

 In early September 2021, Poland donated 400,000 doses of COVID-19 vaccine to Taiwan as a "gesture of solidarity".